google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-4-sw-precache-and-sw-toolbox.md

-If you did not complete labs 1 and 2, copy the contents of the __lab4-sw-precache__ folder and overwrite the contents of the __project__ directory.
+If you did not complete ecommerce labs 1 and 2, copy the contents of the __lab4-sw-precache__ folder and overwrite the contents of the __project__ directory.
 Then run `npm install` in the command line at the __project__ directory.

 At the project directory, run `gulp serve` so the files in the __dist__ folder are up-to-date.
 The app should open in your browser.

 Note: The e-commerce app is based on Google's  [Web Starter Kit](https://github.com/google/web-starter-kit/), which is an "opinionated boilerplate" designed as a starting point for new projects.
-[It allows us to take advantage of several](https://github.com/google/web-starter-kit/) preconfigured tools that facilitate development, and are optimized both for speed and multiple devices.
+It allows us to take advantage of several preconfigured tools that facilitate development, and are optimized both for speed and multiple devices.
 You can learn more about Web Starter Kit  [here](/web/tools/starter-kit/).